Running with Pectus Excavatum

 Before you continue running, make sure your doctor clears you for sports by considering your deformity.

 Long Distance Running with Pectus Excavatum Can Be Demotivating

-Patients with inverted chests usually shy away from participating in sports activities in comparison to their peers.
+Patients with inverted chests usually shy away from participating in sports activities.

 This is mostly because of psychological reasons.

 A study done by Malek showed the effects of pectus excavatum on distance runners.